bbchung/clighter8/README.md

 #### ClEnableLog

-Enable clighter8 log, the log file is put under /tmp/clighter8.log.
+Enable log, the path of log file is '/tmp/clighter8.log'.

 #### ClDisableLog

-Disable clighter8 log.
+Disable log.

-#### ClLoadCdb
+#### ClLoadCdb (Experimental)

 Open source files described in compilation database and all reference header files under current working folder of Vim.
-It will take a lot of time if the compilation database is big.
+Notice that it will take much time if the compilation database is big.

-#### ClRenameCursor
+#### ClRenameCursor (Experimental)

-* It's the experimental function to do rename-refactor.
-* The search scope is the list of Vim buffers.
-* There is no one-step undo function.
+Refactor-rename the current cursor of the buffer.
+Notice that the search scope is Vim opened buffers and it's will take much time if there are many opened buffers.
 For convenience, you can add the key mapping in your vimrc:

 ```vim
 nmap <silent> <Leader>r :ClRenameCursor<CR>
 ```